ckoval7/df-aggregator/README.md

 -  -d FILE, --database=FILE
   - Name of new or existing database to store intersect information.
+  - If a database doesn't exist one is created.
   - Post processing math is done against the entire database.

 ### Optional Inputs: